 StoryWorks creates immediate artistic responses to some of the most controversial and challenging issues our society faces.
 We take investigative journalism, commission playwrights to create plays based on the stories, and then produce the shows both in the San Francisco Bay Area, where The Center for Investigative Reporting is based, and in the communities most directly affected by the issues.
-Over the past three years, StoryWorks has commissioned and produced six productions, toured in affected communities, translated and performed work in Spanish, and challenged theater and journalism to work in innovative ways to represent our world and the immediate issues that confront us.
+Over the past four years, StoryWorks has commissioned and produced ten productions, toured in affected communities, translated and performed work in Spanish, and challenged theater and journalism to work in innovative ways to represent our world and the immediate issues that confront us.

 For StoryWorks’ inaugural season in 2013, we commissioned two plays based on CIR’s reporting: “A Guide to the Aftermath,” about female veterans suffering from military sexual trauma and post-traumatic stress disorder, and “Headlock,” which confronted abuse in California’s adult care facilities.
 What began as an experiment to bring journalism to the stage and give voice to the marginalized and oppressed became a challenge to both our community as a whole and the artists who work with us to tell these stories.
 Our process evolved as we worked; this had never been done before.
 Our guiding principles were to proceed with integrity, following best journalism practices, and to allow arti sti c expression and the creative process to thrive.